 Major Requirements.
 Students who major in philosophy are expected to complete eleven courses in the field.
 Eight of the eleven courses must meet the distribution requirements indicated below.
 Students are urged to take the courses listed in 1) and 2) below as soon as possible after they decide to major in philosophy.
 The philosophy faculty has structured these requirements to allow students the flexibility to plan their own programs within the constraints of a broad philosophical education.
 Philosophy courses offered in the Short Term count toward the eleven required courses.
 First-year seminars taught by philosophy faculty count toward the eleven required courses.
 In addition, students may, with departmental approval, fulfill one of the eleven courses with a course from another field.
 Study-abroad courses and transfer courses may satisfy major or minor requirements with the approval of the department chair.
-Students arrange their programs in consultation with their departmental advisors.
-Those considering attending graduate or professional school are encouraged to consult with their advisors in order to design an appropriate course of study.
+Students arrange their programs in consultation with their departmental advisor.
+Those considering graduate or professional school are encouraged to consult with their advisor in order to design an appropriate course of study.

 PHIL 195.
 Introduction to Logic.